Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/full-path-critique-framework-for-signed-language-writing-and-text-infrastructure/review-procedure.md

 A system may support analysis, annotation, display, or synthesis without being a human writing system.
 That does not make it useless.
 It means it belongs at a different layer or adjacent-purpose category.

 **Layer risk:** treating machine-readable representation, expert notation, gloss labels, videos, or display images as if they were ordinary written text.

+**Problem-specific test:** if the source is being proposed as a literacy-supporting writing system, can users read, write, revise, correct, cite, teach, archive, and revisit the text without relying on the adjacent system as the primary object?

 ### Layer 3.
 Orthographic / Written-Convention Layer